time2fishman/react-likes/README.md

 1. Use the `useState` hook to add state called `totalLikes` to the component to store the current number of clicks on the component.
 1. Initialize the `totalLikes` state as `0`.
-1. In your JSX, render a `button` element with it's text set to the value of `totalLikes`
+1. In your JSX, render a `button` element with it's text set to the value of `totalLikes`.
-1. Include an `onClick` attribute on the start button which calls a function that increments the value of `totalLikes`
+1. Include an `onClick` attribute on the start button which calls a function that increments the value of `totalLikes`.
+1. Make a commit with a message that reads "Add MVP functionality"!

 ## Bonus / Homework